 Established to honor the legendary naturalist John Muir, the John Muir Geotourism Center was created in Coulterville, California to develop visitor sites along the Highway 132 route of Muir’s 1868-1869 journey to the Sierras.
 The mission of the John Muir Geotourism Center is to enrich the natural and rural communities by inspiring people to explore, learn, share and preserve the values of the John Muir legacy.

-Muir Heritage Land Trust
+John Muir Land Trust

 No one can deny the great influence Yosemite had on John Muir, nor the influence Muir had on Yosemite.
 He lived in Yosemite, explored and loved its terrain, and initiated a successful bid to establish it as a national park.